 - The student clinician will meet with their clinical supervisor and/or Center Director to discuss the infraction.
 A follow-up meeting will be held after the first meeting to determine if the concern has been addressed sufficiently or if additional monitoring and support are needed.
-If the concern relates to documentation or lack of understanding of a clinical process or procedure, the supervisor who raised the concern will work individually with the student clinician to practice the skill in need of attention.
-In the case of communication quality concerns, students may be asked to enroll in services through the Roseman Center for Speech, Language, and Hearing until satisfactory progress has been noted. - The concern and action plan may be documented by the clinical supervisor or Center Director in Starfish via an MS-SLP Student Success Plan.
+If the concern relates to documentation or lack of understanding of a clinical process or procedure, the supervisor who raised the concern will work individually with the student clinician to practice the skill in need of attention. - The concern and action plan may be documented by the clinical supervisor or Center Director in Starfish via an MS-SLP Student Success Plan.
 The Starfish flag will be cleared when the clinical supervisor or Center Director are satisfied with the student clinician's progress in addressing the concern.